sbdzdz/python-katas/README.md

 ## Code Jams
 Problems from Google Code Jams.

-#### Counting sheep
-Bleatrix Trotter the sheep has devised a strategy that helps her fall asleep faster.
-First, she picks a number `N`.
-Then she starts naming `N`, `2N`, `3N`, and so on.
-Whenever she names a number, she thinks about all of the digits in that number.
-She keeps track of which digits she has seen at least once so far as part of any number she has named.
-Once she has seen each of the ten digits at least once, she will fall asleep.
-Knowing `N`, print the last number Bleatrix will see before falling asleep.
-If the poor sheep will count forever, print INSOMNIA instead.

-#### Revenge of the pancakes
-Given a string of `-` and `+` describing a stack of pancakes, print the minimal number of flips required so that all pancakes are happy side up (`+`).

-The flip is defined as follows: if we number the pancakes `1, 2, ..., N` from top to bottom, choose the top `i` pancakes to flip.
-Then, after the flip, the stack is `i, i-1, ..., 2, 1, i+1, i+2, ..., N`.
-Pancakes `1, 2, ..., i` now have the opposite side up, whereas pancakes `i+1, i+2, ..., N` have the same side up that they had up before.

 #### Coin jam
 A jamcoin is a string of N >= 2 digits with the following properties: